hailo-ai/Hailo-Application-Code-Examples/runtime/cpp/depth_estimation/stereonet/README.md

 Example:
 `./build/x86_64/stereonet_example_cpp -hef=stereonet.hef -right=right.jpg -left=left.jpg`

-**NOTE**: By default the example will run on a single input (two images for right and left).
+Example of directories inputs:
+`./build/x86_64/stereonet_example_cpp -hef=stereonet.hef -right=/path/to/right/images/directory/ -left=/path/to/left/images/directory/`

+**NOTE**: This example supports single pair of images, pair of videos or multiple images from given folders as inputs.
+By default, the example would save the inferred images to the current directory.
 To display the output, comment in\out the relevant lines in the code in the read_all function.

 **NOTE**: There should be no spaces between "=" given in the command line arguments and the file name itself.

 **NOTE**: In case you use a cemera input, the initial number of frames the example would perform inference on is 300.
 To change it, update the CAMERA_INPUT_IMAGE_NUM global variable inside the code.

 **NOTE**: Since this example is based on using the stereonet HEF file from the Hailo Model Zoo, the left image goes to "input_layer1" and the right image goes to "input_layer2".
-This might not be the case for other StereoNet models, so in case you try a different HEF and not the default one, please check the relevant code in run_inference function and change it accordingly if needed.
+This might not be the case for other stereoNet models, so in case you try a different HEF and not the default one, please check the relevant code in run_inference function and change it accordingly if needed.